decuant/wxEncode/README.md

 bytes display can be selected as oct/dec/hex.
 can refresh setting by menu command and update the view on the fly.
 having a wxWidget timer available it will call a cycle of garbage collection when a ticktimer fires.
+the application can create a number of samples char from the Unicode segmented list, just enable the creation in the setupinf file and run a Create Samples.
+there's an optional small window to display the current character with a very big size font.

 I worked out this application using ZeroBrane, from within I usually start it, this makes easy for me to leave the setupinf.lua file open on the editor and modify the import name on the fly.